-The Psychosomatic Fellowship combines the resources of two renowned institutions: Memorial Sloan-Kettering Cancer Center (MSKCC) and NewYork-Presbyterian Hospital/Weill Cornell Medical Center (NYPH/WCMC), both of which operate under the academic umbrella of Weill Cornell Medical College.
+The Psychosomatic Fellowship program is a joint collaboration with Memorial Sloan-Kettering Cancer Center, NewYork-Presbyterian Hospital, and Weill Cornell Medical College.
 The program trains approximately six fellows each year.

 There are several advantages to a combined program.
 The fellowship emphasizes psycho-oncology and the two-month general hospital experience significantly diversifies the clinical and educational opportunities.
 The enhanced exposure to Weill Cornell Medical College psychiatric residents and medical students expands teaching responsibilities, and NewYork-Presbyterian/Weill Cornell Medical Center liaison experiences can be both interesting and a way to develop specialized clinical expertise and research experience.